SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 ### 3.2.3 Organization-Level Implementation License (Organization-Level License ↔ Organization-Level Certification)

 **Fee Structure**: Annual license fee for enterprises; one-time license fee for governments and critical information infrastructure.
 **Eligible Applicants**: Enterprises, governments, and critical information infrastructure end-users.
+### Organization-Level Certification Necessity

+The necessity for organization-level certification is that enterprises or governments, by deploying node-level and platform-level licensed products and devices, establish structured security investigation capabilities and apply for **organization-level security investigation capability certification**.
+Becoming a member of the **AI-SIA Alliance** enables cross-country and cross-system access to the alliance’s exclusive **knowledge-sharing and write-back mechanism**, ensuring:
+- Long-term retention of security investigation capabilities;
+- Access to the latest security investigation intelligence from different regions;
+- The ability to investigate whether similar attacks exist locally.

 **Licensed Capabilities**:
 - Establish complete structured investigation capability within the organization: deploy Node-Level licensed devices; operate a Platform-Level licensed system to generate behavior chains;
 - Build a Role–Behavior Database (EBD) and configure investigation modules based on structured behavior fragments (e.g., data governance, insider threat, lateral movement);